ellennickles/creative-coding-summer-22/homework-carrie.md

 * Summary, preview, and homework assignment.

 #### Homework Assignment:
-* Add one piece of art or design work that inspires you to [this page](https://github.com/ellennickles/creative-coding-summer-21/wiki)!
+* Add one piece of art or design work that inspires you TBD.
   * Be prepared to share something about it in class.
   * Tell us what the project is about.
 Why do you like it?
 What role does technology play in this project?
   * Do you imagine creating something inspired by this in the near future?
   * **Note: the work you share should be different from what you have posted in the Concepts, Culture & Critique class.**
 * WATCH // [Coding Train Videos 7.1-7.2](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) about arrays before the Wednesday class.
-* FILL OUT THE SURVEY // Please take five minutes to fill out this [midterm check-in survey](https://forms.gle/QMhX29KT5K9bEpQJ6).
+* FILL OUT THE SURVEY // Please take five minutes to fill out this midterm check-in survey.

 ### // Class 02 // July 27 // Object Literal & Arrays